mossprescott/spelling-bee/README.md

 Some things about the UI that might not be obvious:

-A player's score "bubble" is filled with a solid color if they have found a pangram (TODO: *all* the pangrams.)
+A player's score "bubble" is filled with a solid color if they have found all the pangrams.

 The number in the main, colored score bubble for the player is the score for all of the words found by the player so far.
 A number like "+7" in the grey bubble to the right of it is the number